Small business tax guide

 Where to begin at tax time if you run a small business.

 This guide explains where you need to begin and what you need to know at tax time for small businesses as well as some tips to get more money back.
+It will also explain what you can expect from the government in terms of tax refunds and waivers in response to the COVID-19 outbreak.

 What are the main taxes and how do I pay them?